Barbara Snow (therapist): Lehi child sexual abuse scare

 Stephen Golding, director of clinical psychology at the University of Utah, testified that Snow's techniques were "subtly coercive and highly questionable.
 There were several inconsistencies in the testimonies of the children.
 On April 6th, the children accused Hadfield of fondling them as they watched a television program, however telephone records showed that Hadfield was on the phone with Snow at the time the abuse was to have occurred.
 The children said their father had promised to buy them a toy four wheeler for not revealing abuse, but receipts showed that the toy was purchased before the abuse was to have occurred.
 Hadfield was convicted by an eight member jury on December 19, 1987, and the judge sentenced Hadfield to 6 months in the Utah County Jail.
 The court placed an order that barred Gay Hadfield, the mother, from hiring Snow as their therapist.

+In 1990, the Supreme Court of Utah granted a review of Hadfield's conviction on the grounds of "newly proffered evidence".
+The evidence concerned newly-discovered similarities between Hadfield's case and other cases involving children interviewed by Snow, including multiple bizarre and highly specific details being repeated by the children involved in each case, which supported the claim that the children had been fed details by Snow.

 In 2002, Snow wrote an op-ed in the Deseret News defending her actions, writing, "Sexual predators are master manipulators. ...
 We cannot have it both ways, ...
 We cannot decry child abuse publicly and tolerate it privately if the offender is a white, upper-middle-class member of our religious congregation."